These eLearning statistics will shape this year and our efforts in the employee training industry

 - Well into (and past) 2021, remote work is going to change the way companies train employees

 There is no doubt that the COVID-19 pandemic has changed the way companies across the globe do business.
-This has far-reaching implications for work and training that we will begin to see playing out in 2021.
+This has far-reaching implications for work and training that we will begin to see playing out in the future.

 While some of these eLearning statistics feel more like predictions than research-based certainty, the writing is on the wall.
 COVID-19 has permanently shifted how companies do business, and this will dramatically affect the way we learn at work as well.

-When it comes to these eLearning statistics, 2021 is looking revolutionary.
+When it comes to these eLearning statistics, the future is looking revolutionary.

 - eLearning industry growth is projected to increase from $101 billion in 2019 to $370 billion by 2026

 - Learning experience platforms that personalize the learning experience will begin to push out the simple LMS approach by 2021

 - Employees are embracing the opportunity to upskill at unprecedented rates

 - AR, VR, and MR are gaining popularity and acceptance as an effective training tool

 - Freelance and contract workers make up at least 35% of the workforce and are more interested (and accustomed to) online training